Manuel de Acevedo y Zúñiga

-Manuel de Acevedo y Zúñiga, 6th Count of Monterrey (c.
+Manuel de Acevedo y Zúñiga, 6th Count of Monterrey, 2nd Count of Fuentes de Valdepero (c.
 1582 – 1653), was a politician and diplomat.
 He was Viceroy of Naples from 1631 to 1636.

 Family

 Born in Salamanca, he was the son of Gaspar de Zúñiga, 5th Count of Monterrey, Viceroy of Mexico and of Peru and Inés de Velasco, daughter of Iñigo Fernández de Velasco, 4th Duke of Frías.

 He married Leonor María de Guzmán, daughter of Enrique de Guzman y Ribera, Viceroy of Naples, and one of his sisters, Inés de Acevedo y Zúñiga married Leonor's brother, Gaspar de Guzmán y Pimentel, the Count-Duke of Olivares.

 Appointments

 Monterrey became a Grandee in 1621, presided the Council of Italy in 1622 and was appointed ambassador to Rome in 1628.